codyngpriest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 => this script converts a number from base 10 to base 16.
 The number in base 10 is stored in the enviroment variable DECIMAL.
 The script should display the number in base 16, followed by a new line.
 15. Everyone is a proponent of strong encryption
 => This script encodes and decodes text using the rot13 encryptio.
 Assume ASCII.
+16. The eggs of the brood need to be an odd number.
+=> This script prints every other line from the input, starting with the first line.